Skip to main content

 Iowa Has the Highest Radon Levels in America.
 Most Homes Need Mitigation.

-Iowa's average indoor radon is 8.5 pCi/L — more than double the EPA action level of 4 pCi/L. 5 in 7 Iowa homes test elevated.
+Iowa ranks #1 in the US for indoor radon per the EPA State Indoor Radon Survey (8.5 pCi/L modeled statewide average; ~6.1 pCi/L per recent tested-home aggregates) — more than double the EPA action level of 4 pCi/L. 5 in 7 Iowa homes test elevated.
 Iowa Radon Experts connects you with NRPP-certified mitigation specialists across 14 Iowa cities.
 Free quotes within 24 hours · $800–$2,500 typical install · 50–99% radon reduction guaranteed.

 • ✓ NRPP + IDPH Certified Partner Network